brikis98/ping-play/README.md

 # Safely injecting "pagelets"

-This method of injecting pagelets in `pagelet.scala.html` is **for demonstration purposes only**.
-I used it to keep the talk simple and to minimize dependencies in this code, but it's **not** a good idea to shove HTML directly into a script tag:
+The method I used to inject pagelets in `pagelet.scala.html` is **for demonstration purposes only**.
+I had to keep the talk short and I wanted to minimize dependencies in this repo, but it's **not** a good idea to shove HTML directly into a script tag:

 ```html
 <!-- Excerpt from pagelet.scala.html -->